-We can further use the standard expectation propagation algorithm \cite{cseke2016expectation, minka2001family,wainwright2008graphical,bishop2006pattern}.
+To further improve our approximation of the posterior, we can use the standard \ac{ep} algorithm \citep{minka2001family, bishop2006pattern, wainwright2008graphical,cseke2016expectation}.
 We give here only a brief explanation of the algorithm, for a more detailed explanation we refer the reader to the provided resources.
-First, we note that the $i$th update of the filter is given as
+In the previously mentioned \ac{ffbs} scheme, the contribution of the $i$th measurement to the posterior is included in the $i$th update of the filter as